Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Integral coefficients

 such that $\Hlh^{-k}(\phi_k)$ is a monomorphism and where $M_{12}$ is the cofiber of the map induced by $\phi_2$. \end{itemize} \end{proposition}

 \begin{remark} If $\dim(S)\leqslant 1$, $U_2=\emptyset$, $M_2=0$ and the data of $\phi_1$ is trivial so that $M_{12}=M_1$. \end{remark}

-This description yields the t-exactness if the $\ell$-adic realization functor.
+This description yields the t-exactness of the $\ell$-adic realization functor.

-\begin{theorem} Let $S$ be an excellent scheme of dimension $2$ or less, let $R$ be a localization of the ring of integers of a number field $K$, let $v$ be a non-archimedian valuation on $K$ and let $\ell$ be the prime number such that $v$ extends the $\ell$-adic valuation.
-Then, the reduced $v$-adic realization functor of \Cref{reduced l-adic real} is t-exact when the left hand side is endowed with the perverse homotopy t-structure and the right hand side is endowed with the perverse t-structure. \end{theorem}
+\begin{theorem} Let $(S,\delta)$ be an excellent d-scheme of dimension $2$ or less, let $R$ be a localization of $\Z$, let $\ell$ be a prime number.
+Then, the reduced $\ell$-adic realization functor of \Cref{reduced l-adic real} is t-exact when the left hand side is endowed with the perverse homotopy t-structure and the right hand side is endowed with the perverse t-structure. \end{theorem}

-\begin{proof} First, notice that $\rho_v$ is right t-exact because the generators of the perverse homotopy t-structure are send to perverse t-non-positive objects.
-Using same trick as in the proof of \cite[4.2.7]{AM1}, we can assume that $R=K$.
+\begin{proof} First, notice that $\rho_\ell$ is right t-exact because the generators of the perverse homotopy t-structure are sent to perverse t-non-positive objects.
+Using the same trick as in the proof of \cite[4.2.7]{AM1}, we can assume that $R=\Q$.
 We may also assume that $\ell$ is invertible on $S$.
 Now, it suffices to show that any perverse Artin étale motive on $S$ is sent to a complex which is non-negative for the perverse t-structure.
 Let $M$ be such a motive on $S$.

 By \Cref{description d=2}, the motive $M$ is given by \begin{itemize} \item A triple $(U_0,U_1,U_2)$ of locally closed subschemes of $S$ such that each $U_k$ is nil-regular, purely of codimension $k$, is open in the scheme $F_{k-1}:=S\setminus (U_0\cup \cdots \cup U_{k-1})$ and such that the open immersion is affine (take the conventions that $F_{-1}=S$).
 Denote by the closed immersion. \item A triple $(M_0,M_1,M_2)$ of constructible smooth Artin motives on $U_i$ such that each $M_i$ is placed in perverse degree $[-i,0]$. \item Two connecting maps